 Tallulah Gorge State Park offers 50 tent, trailer, and RV campsites.
 They also have a pioneer campground, and three backcountry Adirondack shelters.

 The Terrora Campground area also has one of the two playgrounds at Tallulah Gorge, so it’s the perfect place for kids.
 Site-specific sites can be reserved online.

 Watch the water releases at Tallulah Gorge!
 One of the managers at this state park told me that it is truly amazing, and that when the water is released on those mornings, she can hear it from her house.

 Here’s an explanation from the Georgia State Parks website: “On a typical day, the water flow through the gorge is 35–40 CFS (cubic feet per second).
 During aesthetic releases, the flow is 200 CFS, and during whitewater releases, the flow is 500 CFS on Saturday and 700 CFS on Sunday.”

-That’s a lot of water!
-And here’s the difference as a spectator: On an aesthetic release weekend, you’re just going to see much more water than you would on a normal day.
-And on a whitewater release weekend, you’re going to see even more water, and you can watch kayakers test their skills on the massive rapids!
+On a whitewater release weekend, you’re going to see more water, and you can watch kayakers test their skills on the massive rapids.

 The best overlooks for viewing the kayakers on whitewater weekends are from the Inspiration Point overlook, the #1 overlook on the North Rim, and the #9 overlook on the South Rim.